chsiang426/Wordle-solver/README.md

 # Wordle-solver

-A simple Wordle that run in Terminal.
+A simple Wordle that runs in Terminal.

 ## Steps